pantheon-systems/documentation/source/content/ldap-and-ldaps.md

 tags: [siteintegrations]
 categories: []
 ---
 [Lightweight Directory Access Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol) (LDAP) as a provider is not available on Pantheon.
-For sites at the Elite plan level that need a secure tunnel between your firewall, contact your sales representative regarding [Pantheon Enterprise Gateway](https://pantheon.io/features/secure-integration).
+For sites at the Elite plan level that need a secure tunnel between your firewall, contact your sales representative regarding [Pantheon Secure Integration](https://pantheon.io/features/secure-integration).

 ## LDAP as a Consumer